 Your child will be sent to the health room if he/she becomes ill at school.
 Parents will always be notified if the situation needs further medical attention.
 It is very important that the office has an active emergency phone number when parents cannot be reached.
 It is also very important that the office be made aware of any exceptional medical conditions.
-If your child has a temperature of 100° or more and/or has thrown up in the in the last 24 hours, please keep your child at home.
+If your child has a temperature of 100.4° or more in the last 24 hours, please keep your child at home.
 Your child needs time to recuperate and it will reduce the amount of contagious illnesses to other people in the building.